Learn how collaborative parametric design models allow you to work together for better solutions.

 So, what we can conclude is that SkyCiv and VIKTOR together is a powerful combination.
 Linking SkyCiv's advanced FEM software - which often requires specialist knowledge to use to its full potential - to the user-friendly and intuitive interface of VIKTOR, enables not only specialists but also other (structural) engineers to automate and optimize their workflows!

-With easy accessibility, design and calculation speed, the ability to integrate with other software, interactive visualizations, easy parametrization, and total design flexibility, we invite you to try SkyCiv in VIKTOR for free in the demo environment.
-Or do you want to build your own SkyCiV - VIKTOR apps?
+With easy accessibility, design and calculation speed, the ability to integrate with other software, interactive visualizations, easy parametrization, and total design flexibility, we invite you to build your own SkyCiV - VIKTOR apps.
 Download the full code from our GitHub repository and sign up for a free VIKTOR account to start building awesome apps!